Towards a Uniform Theory of Effectful State Machines: Deterministic Moore Automata, Coalgebraicaly

 Our core example is the standard formalization of Moore automata as coalgebras~\cite{Rutten00}.
 For the rest of the paper we fix a finite set $A$ of \emph{actions} and a set $B$ of \emph{outputs}.
-We call the functor $\Lfun =B\times(\argument)^A$ the \emph{language functor} (over $A$, $B$).
+We call the functor $\Lfun =B\times(-)^A$ the \emph{language functor} (over $A$, $B$).
 The coalgebras for $\Lfun$ are given by a set $X$ of states with a transition structure on $X$ given by maps

-where the left-hand map, called the \emph{observation map}, represents an output function (e.g.\ an acceptance predicate if $B=2$) and the right-hand maps, called \emph{$a$-derivatives}, are the next state functions indexed by input actions from $A$.
+where the left-hand map, called the \emph{observation map}, yields outputs in $B$ (e.g.\ an acceptance predicate if $B=2$; here and elsewhere we identify $2$ with $\{0, 1\}$) and the right-hand maps, called \emph{$a$-derivatives}, are the next state functions indexed by input actions from $A$.
 Finite $\Lfun$-coalgebras are hence precisely classical Moore automata.
-It is straightforward to extend $a$-derivatives to $w$-derivatives with $w\in A^*$ by induction: $\partial_{\eps}(x)=x$; $\partial_{a w}(x)=\partial_a(\partial_w(x))$.
+It is straightforward to extend $a$-derivatives to $w$-derivatives with $w\in A^*$ by induction: $\partial_{\eps}(x)=x$; $\partial_{a w}(x)=\partial_a(\partial_w(x))$ where $\eps\in A^*$ is the empty word.

 The final $\Lfun$-coalgebra $\nu \Lfun$ always exists and is carried by the set of all \emph{formal power series} $B^{A^*}$.
-The transition structure is given by $o(\sigma) = \sigma(\eps)$ and $\partial_a(\sigma) = \lambda w. \sigma(aw)$ for every formal power series $\sigma: A^* \to B$.
-The unique homorphism from an $\Lfun$-coalgebra $X$ to the $B^{A^*}$ assigns to every state $x_0 \in X$ a formal power series that we regard as the \emph{(trace) semantics} of $X$ with $x_0$ as an initial state.
-Specifically, if $B=2$ then finite $\Lfun$-coalgebras are deterministic automata and $B^{A^*}\cong\PSet(A^*)$ is the set of formal languages on $A$ and the trace semantics assigns to every state of a given finite deterministic automaton the language accepted by that state.
+The transition structure on $B^{A^*}$ is given by

+for every formal power series $\sigma: A^* \to B$.
+The unique homomorphism from an $\Lfun$-coalgebra $X$ to the final one $B^{A^*}$ assigns to every state $x_0 \in X$ a formal power series that we regard as the \emph{(language) semantics} of $X$ with $x_0$ as an initial state.
+Specifically, if $B=2$ then finite $\Lfun$-coalgebras are deterministic automata and $B^{A^*}\cong\PSet(A^*)$ is the set of all formal languages over $A$ and the language semantics assigns to every state of a given finite deterministic automaton the language accepted by that state.
+The transition structure on $\PSet(A^*)$ is given by the predicate $o$ distinguishing languages containing the empty word and by the maps $\partial_a$ assigning to a language their left derivatives: